Skip to main content

 Project Milestones

-Work on this project is scheduled to begin December 2025 and should be complete and out of the area by year end 2026.
-The contractor’s work hours are generally limited to between 7am and 5pm, unless an unforeseen circumstance arises that requires extended hours.
+Work on this project began December 2025 and should be complete by March 2027.
+The contractor’s work hours are generally between 6am and 6pm, unless an unforeseen issue arises.
+The contractor may elect to extend hours outside of residential areas as needed.
 We will provide further details on the construction timeline and any additional impacts as the project moves forward.

 Project Schedule